Billionaire New York financier found dead in Manhattan office

 When he died, Mr Lee was estimated to be worth $2bn, according to Forbes.

-He pioneered the use of the leveraged buyout – when one company acquires another using large amounts of borrowed money – and became known for buying beverage firm Snapple in 1992 and selling it to Quaker Oats two years later for $1.7bn, which was 32 times the amount that he purchased the company for.
+He pioneered the use of the leveraged buyout – when one company acquires another using large amounts of borrowed money – and became known for buying beverage firm Snapple in 1992 for $135m and selling it to Quaker Oats two years later for $1.7bn, which was 32 times the amount that he purchased the company for.
+Quaker Oats soon sold Snapple at a huge loss, getting $300m for the company.

+His previous firm which still bears his name said in a statement that “we are profoundly saddened by the unexpected passing of our good friend and former partner, Thomas H. Lee”.

+“Tom was an iconic figure in private equity.
+He helped pioneer an industry and mentored generations of young professionals who followed in his footsteps,” the firm added.

 Join our commenting forum